 Contact Information To Date, What Percentage has your state budget been cut?
 Do you anticipate budget cuts (if no cuts have been made) or additional cuts to the state budget in FY 09 States' implementations in response to recent fiscal contraints States' considerations in response to recent fiscal constraints Indiana Daniel L. Hackler dhackler@spd.in.gov 10.00% Elimination of vacant positions Hiring Freeze Retraction of previously planned pay raises lowa Nancy Berggren nancy.berggren@iowa.gov 1.50% Yes, cuts or more cuts are very likely Hiring Freeze Furloughs Comment: Layoffs will be a last resort.
 We are anticipating no new pay increases, but we have not discussed pay cuts.
 Kansas George Vega george.vega@da.ks.us FY 2009 4.25% FY 2010 7.67% No, it's highly unlikely we'll have cuts or more cuts.
 Layoffs Elimination of vacant positions Hiring Freeze Comment: Responses to fiscal constraints are decided by each agency.
 Other actions include: hiring for mission-critical positions only, slower hiring, moving employees from their respective positions to mission-critical positions, some employees have voluntarily separated, and some employees have reduced hours to part time.
 Layoffs Elimination of vacant positions Hiring Freeze Furloughs Comment: These decisions are up to individual agencies.
-Kentucky Carla Wright Carla.Wright@ky.gov Zero % Yes, cuts or more cuts are very likely Layoffs Elimination of vacant positions Hiring Freeze Elimination of vacant positions Hiring Freeze Furloughs Louisiana Anne Soileau Anne.Soileau@la.gov Zero % Comment: Hiring Freeze Executive Order November 21, 2008 Hiring Freeze Maine Alicia Kellogg alicia.kellogg@maine.gov FY 10/11: 10% Proposed Yes, cuts or more cuts are very likely Layoffs Elimination of vacant positions Hiring Freeze Layoffs Elimination of vacant positions Hiring Freeze Early retirement incentives Retraction of previously planned pay raises Comment: Retraction of pay raises for confidentail employees only.
-Also considering increasing the employee share of health insurance.
+Kentucky Carla Wright Carla.Wright@ky.gov Zero % Yes, cuts or more cuts are very likely Layoffs Elimination of vacant positions Hiring Freeze Elimination of vacant positions Hiring Freeze Furloughs Louisiana Anne Soileau Anne.Soileau@la.gov Zero % Comment: Hiring Freeze Executive Order November 21, 2008 Hiring Freeze Maine Alicia Kellogg alicia.kellogg@maine.gov Across the board decrease of 10% for each department plus other significant program decreases.
+Yes, cuts or more cuts are very likely Comment: There is still a \$30 million gap which Appropriations will address this summer.
+Layoffs Elimination of vacant positions Hiring Freeze Comment: Retirement incentive for this summer (not an early retirement incentive) and Confidential employees didi not recieve a planned 4% increase in January 2009.
+Covered employees did receive it.
+Comment: Effective July 1, 2009, Merit increases will be frozen for two years, there will be no Longevity payments for the next two years, there will be ten shutdown days per year, and employees will pay more for their insurance.
 Massachusetts Larry Albert larry.albert@massmail.state.ma.us 9.00% Yes, cuts or more cuts are very likely Elimination of vacant positions Hiring Freeze Furloughs Retraction of previously planned pay raises Layoffs Elimination of vacant positions Hiring Freeze Furloughs